NMBURobotics/vox_nav/vox_nav_control/README.md

 ```

-Select a plugin out of 1 available plugins listed as ; MPCControllerROS.
+Select a plugin out of 1 available plugins listed as ; MPCControllerCasadiROS.

 Test the controller by sending an all zeros path with ;